 Tips for managing student loan debt

-But even if these recent changes don’t benefit you, there are things you can do to find student loan debt relief.
+If you’re facing economic hardship and may have trouble paying your loans, there are things you can do to find student loan debt relief.
 If most of your student loan debt is in federal loans, you tend to have a wider range of debt relief options.
-Private student loans aren’t eligible for federal student loan forgiveness, but a number of private lenders have offered forbearance options.

 Read on for some suggestions.